binkley/homebrewery-files/warpipes.md

 Each creature you choose in the Emanation can use a _Reaction_ to cover their ears and throw themselves _Prone_ to take no damage.

-\page

-### Louder and Longer
+### Upgrading Your Instrument

-Upgrading a set of _Warpipes_ is a large task, rarely achievable by a single crafter.
-The instrument is a complex maneuver of wood, leather, fabric, metal, and magic.
-To upgrade your _Warpipes_, seek out suitable artisans.
-It never hurts to get a _Cleric&rsquo;s_ blessing.
+Increasing the rarity _Warpipes_ is a large task not achievable by a single crafter.
+Your instrument is a complex maneuver of wood, leather, fabric, metal, and magic.
+Seek out suitable artisans, and it never hurts to get a _Cleric&rsquo;s_ blessing.

 You may not upgrade the rarity of your _Warpipes_ without approval by the DM.

+#### Time and Cost

+Upgrading the rarity of your _Warpipes_ requires the same cost and tools as crafting a magic item from scratch.
+With required assistance the time is 1/2 that of for crafting a magic item from scratch.
+For upgrading to _Rare_ or greater rarity, your DM may require hard-to-find materials.

 #### Artisan Assistance

-As you upgrade your _Warpipes_ you need the assistance of others.
-In addition to your own crafting skills, seek the help of other artisans.
+Upgrading _Warpipes_ needs collaboration.
+In addition to your own crafting skills, the help of other artisans is needed.

 | Old Rarity | New Rarity | Artisans | Crafts |
 |:-:|:-:|:-:|--|